B1.4 Read, represent, compare, and order decimal numbers up to thousandths, in various contexts.

 Furthermore, without context, it is sometimes impossible to make a critical judgment about the size of the quantity represented by a decimal number.
 For example, a child's purchase of a toy car for $8.34 may be considered expensive by his or her parents, while the child may find it a bargain for a collectible car.
 The more students are exposed to different mathematical situations in context, the more knowledge they gain and the more informed critical judgments they can make.

-Newspaper headlines often provide topics for discussion that can help students understand and interpret decimal numbers.
+Headlines often provide topics for discussion that can help students understand and interpret decimal numbers.
+For example:

 • 13.7 million decrease in municipal budget